etgld/etgld/README.md

 # What I Do

-Natural anguage Processing and data science for clinical informatics.
+Natural language processing and data science for clinical informatics.

 # Repository Hosting